 You won’t Believe the 10 Most Surprising Things that International Students Discover about Japan

-So, you’re going to Japan on a study abroad.
+So, you’re going to Japan to study abroad.
 You must be excited, nervous, and maybe even a little bit concerned.

 Especially if it is your first time in Japan, you may be wondering what you can expect from living in the country long-term.